kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 The connected Unit(s) input is transmitted on three different channels: analog, joystick, and buttons.
 The analog and joystick channels can handle up to one sensor Unit input for each at once, and the buttons channel can handle up to six button inputs simultaneously.

+:pushpin: **We should update the following table to include the Gesture sensor, Servo and Vibrator.**

 | Unit           | Port | Channel  | Pattern A | Pattern B | Pattern C | Pattern D | Pattern E | Pattern F |
 |:---------------|:-----|:---------|:----------|:----------|:----------|:----------|:----------|:----------|
 | Dual Button    | B    | Buttons  | :bulb:    | :bulb:    | :bulb:    | :bulb:    |           |           |